andreklug/docspell-debian/README.md

 # docspell-debian
 How to install the [Personal Document Manager Docspell](https://github.com/eikek/docspell) on Debian without Docker.
-I decided to go this route because a docspell installation is potentially living for many yeards, so I would like to remove any additional layer of complexity.
+I decided to go this route because a docspell installation is potentially living for many years, so I would like to remove any additional layer of complexity.

 # Prerequisites